allthingstalk/arduino-sdk/readme.md

 #### NodeMCU

 The example will show you how to send data from the NodeMCU to AllThingsTalk as well as the other way around, actuating the onboard LED from the cloud.

+> Version 2.4.0 of the esp8266 library produces a conflict with the core Arduino library.
+We suggest installing/downgrading esp8266 version 2.3.0 in your boards manager.

 > Make sure you fill in your network credentials in the **setup()** method of the sketch
 ```